 Diathermy is considered medically necessary to deliver heat to deep tissues, such as skeletal muscle and joints, to reduce pain, joint stiffness, and muscle spasms.

-The CPT book defines CPT 97024 as: “Application of a modality to 1 or more areas; diathermy (e.g., microwave).”
+The official description of CPT code 97024 is: “Application of a modality to 1 or more areas; diathermy (e.g., microwave).”

 Below, we cover reimbursement, medical necessity, and denials for the 97024 CPT code.